AtmolanderMimi/basm/book/src/aliases.md

 You have probably noticed a difference to how we use numeric aliases, being we need to use a "scope identifier" to specify our alias.
-A scope identifier is simply an alias (aka the name of the alias) wrapped by square brackets.
+A scope identifier is simply an identifier (aka the name of the alias) wrapped by square brackets.
 This syntax tells the compiler to checks for the scope alias rather than the numeric alias (also it allows the person reading it to know that this is a scope alias being passed as an argument, which is *cool*).